 There is also a “tautological” first order hyperdoctrine whose base category is , and whose predicates are given by the power set functor

 and then an interpretation of , as described above, amounts to a morphism of hyperdoctrines .

-This observation opens the door to a widened interpretation of “interpretation”, where we might for instance replace Set by a topos , and use instead (taking an object of to its Heyting algebra of subobjects) as the receiver of interpretations.
+This observation opens the door to a widened interpretation of “interpretation” in categorical logic, where we might for instance generalize Set to any other topos , and use instead (taking an object of to its Heyting algebra of subobjects) as the receiver of interpretations.
 This of course is just one of many possibilities.

 Wilfrid Hodges, section 1 of A shorted model theory, Cambridge University Press (1997)

 Chen Chung Chang, H. Jerome Keisler, Model Theory.
 Studies in Logic and the Foundations of Mathematics.
 1973, 1990, Elsevier.